Please check our review for the new Mac Pro 2019 here

 According to Apple, coders can expect 65% faster when coding in Xcode.
 Plus, some light games like Fortnite offer improved performance on the new MacBook.

 In short, the 8-core chip adds a significant performance to Apple’s MacBook lineup.
 However, one question we get asked is “is it worth an upgrade?”.
 Well, that depends on your workload.
-If you are one of those who heavily rely on MacBook for intense editing tasks, then it’s worth your money.
+If you are one of those who heavily rely on the MacBook for intense editing tasks, then it’s worth your money.

 The Vega 20 GPU is still there

-Apple continues to offer higher-end AMD Radeon Pro Vega 20 graphics card option on this year’s MacBook Pro.
+Apple continues to offer a higher-end AMD Radeon Pro Vega 20 graphics card option on this year’s MacBook Pro.
 In reality, the Vega 20 really makes a difference when it comes to gaming and editing videos.

-I ran some a test with Unigine Heaven, a benchmark that uses both the processor and graphics for the test and the results were not surprising.
+I ran a test with Unigine Heaven, a benchmark that uses both the processor and graphics for the test and the results were not surprising.
 The Core i9 Vega 20 MacBook Pro showed its dominance over the 560X and 555X.

 |Battlefield 5||Vega 20 MacBook Pro (2018)||Vega 20 8-core Core i9 MacBook Pro (2019)|